-- 3 pounds of Red skin potatoes
+- 3 pounds red skin potatoes

-- 1 cup sour cream, your brand
+- 1 cup sour cream your brand

-- 1/4 of a cup heavy cream
+- ¼ cup heavy cream

-- 2 tablespoons of unsalted butter
+- 2 tablespoons Unsalted butter

-- 2 tablespoons fresh parsley, chopped
+- 2 tablespoons parsley chopped

-- kosher salt, to taste
+- Kosher salt to taste

-- freshly ground pepper, to taste
+- black pepper to taste

-- 1 small bunch of green scallions, thinly sliced
+- 1 bunch green scallions thinly sliced

-- Wash and scrub red skin potatoes, remove as much or little of the red skin with a potato peeler as desired (I sometimes don’t remove it to add a pretty color)
+- Wash and scrub red skin potatoes.
+Remove as much or little of the red skin with a potato peeler as desired (I sometimes don’t remove it to add a pretty color)

-- Cut potatoes into small pieces, place in a large enough sauce pan to hold 3 pounds of potatoes and cover with water.
-Place on medium high heat till potatoes become fork tender, drain in a colander to remove all water.
+- Cut potatoes into small pieces, place in a large enough saucepan to hold 3 pounds of potatoes and cover with water.
+Place on medium-high heat till potatoes become fork tender, drain in a colander to remove all water.

 - Preheat oven to 350 degrees

-- Place drained potatoes back in a large sauce pan add 1 cup of your brand of sour cream, 1/4 of a cup heavy cream, 2 tablespoons of unsalted butter, 2 tablespoons of fresh parsley, and season with kosher salt and pepper to your own taste.
+- Place drained potatoes back in a large saucepan, add 1 cup of your brand of sour cream, 1/4 of a cup heavy cream, 2 tablespoons of unsalted butter, 2 tablespoons of fresh parsley, and season with kosher salt and pepper to your own taste.

 - Place in glass oven-safe baking dish large enough to retain ingredients, about 3 quarts or 9×14 in size.
-(I do not use cooking spray and have never had an issue with mine sticking, you may add if desired) top with 1/2 cup of freshly grated yellow sharp cheese and remained of bacon.
+(I do not use cooking spray and have never had an issue with mine sticking, you may add if desired) top with ½ cup of freshly grated yellow sharp cheese and remained of bacon.

-- Bake in 350-degree oven for 10 minutes, remove from oven and top with sliced green scallions before placing on the dinner table.
+- Bake in a 350-degree oven for 10 minutes, remove from oven and top with sliced green scallions before placing on the dinner table.